-Knowledge about the concepts of Sanskritization, westernization and secularization.
-Understanding the social change in modern India.
+- Knowledge about the concepts of Sanskritization, westernization and secularization. - Understanding the social change in modern India. - Unit 4.

-Unit 4.
 Effects and consequences of Globalisation on Indian Society.

-Unit 4: Learning outcomes: Studies about the globalization.
+Studies about the globalization.

 - Elucidates the effects and consequences of globalization on Indian society.